anubhvv360/Assignment3/README.md

 ## Features
 - **Requirement Transformation:**
   Converts high-level business requirements into detailed, unambiguous technical specifications.
+- **Input Files:**
+  Users can download the input files available in the sidebar for testing.
 - **RFP Generation:**
   Produces professional Request for Proposal documents with clear performance criteria.
 - **Vendor Selection:**